Khovanov-Lipshitz-Sarkar homotopy type for links in thickened surfaces: The second Steenrod square operator

 \h Let $\mathcal L$ be a link in the thickened torus.
-We constructed stable homotopy types for $\mathcal L$.
-Of course each of stable homotopy types has the second Steenrod square.

-In the case (C), make a Khovanov-Liphitzs-Sarkar stable homotopy type for a triple of $\mathcal L$, a degree 1 homology class $\lambda\in H_1(T^2;\Z_2)$ and the right-left choice.
-Its second Steenrod square gives an invariant of a triple of $\mathcal L$, a degree 1 homology class $\lambda\in H_1(T^2;\Z_2)$, and henceforce, gives an invariant of $\mathcal L$.
+Make a Khovanov-Liphitzs-Sarkar stable homotopy type for a triple of $\mathcal L$, a degree 1 homology class $\lambda\in H_1(T^2;\Z_2)$ and the right-left choice.
+Its second Steenrod square gives an isotopy invariant of $\mathcal L$.

-Note.
-There are infinitely many choice of degree 1 homology classes.
+Note: There are infinitely many choices of degree 1 homology classes.
 However, when we are given two link diagrams and we compare the two, we only have to calculate the second Steenrod square in a finite cases.

-In Case (D), take the set of Khovanov-Liphitzs-Sarkar stable homotopy types for a pair of $\mathcal L$ and the right-left choice.
-The set of their second Steenrod squares is an invariant of a pair of $\mathcal L$ and the right-left choice, and therefore, gives an invariant of $\mathcal L$.
+We put emphasis on the fact that our invariant, the set of Steenrod squares, is calculable. \\